marcllort/Car_Rental_Monorepo/api-gateway/README.md

 ## Environment vars

 - GOOGLE_APPLICATION_CREDENTIALS=api-gateway/scripts/car-rental.json
 - SUPER_ADMINS=mac12llm2@gmail.com
 - CORS_DOMAIN=http://localhost:63343
+- SECRET_HASH=xxxxxxx   (used for the encryption and decryption of the user email password stored in firebase)

 ## RabbitMQ

 This microservice, as all the other ones, is using RabbitMQ to communicate between themselves.

 RabbitMQ is an open-source general message broker, which supports protocols including MQTT, AMQP and STOMP.
 It can handle high-throughput use cases, such as online payment processing.
 It can handle background jobs or act as a message broker between microservices.

 RabbitMQ is a good option for a simple publish/subscribe message broker, as it will perform better and have an easier implementation, plus lots of support online due to the large userbase.
 Kafka would be better in case the messages would have to be stored even after being read by the subscriber, like in case of metrics analytics.

+## Encryption/Decryption

+This service needs to store the email password of the user in the Firestore storage DB.
+To do so, it must be encrypted, so it is not in plain text and insecure.
+For this, the AES encryption is being used.
+The password is hashed with the password received as an environment variable.

 ## Spring Profile

 Profiles are a core feature of the Spring framework — allowing us to map our beans to different profiles — for example, dev, test, and prod.

 ```
 spring: